kawaicheung/book-on-naming-things/manuscript/0_C_WhyDoesNamingMatter.md

 Renaming an object or method can clarify something that was previously ambiguous about it.
 A descriptive name might expose a problem you didn't see before.
 A good name makes it easier for someone else to figure out what your intentions were when you originally wrote the code.
 That someone else might even be you a few months from now.

 Naming is the first thing I consider when I want to quickly improve a codebase.
-This is why naming matters.
+This is why it matters.